Coeliac disease and gluten sensitivity

 Coeliac disease is for life or until 'they' find a cure.
 That means you need to be very careful about your diet for the rest of your life if you have coeliac disease.

 - Stay on a gluten-free diet.
-That gives the villi the chance to recover and they can do their job of making sure your body gets all the vitamins and nutrients it needs.
+That gives the villi can do their job of making sure your body gets all the energy, vitamins and nutrients it needs.

 - Eat rice cereals or corn cereals.